Reflection calculus and conservativity spectra: Introduction

-We introduce the system $\Rcn$ with modalities $\Diamond_n$ representing uniform reflection principles of arithmetical complexity $\Sigma_n$, and $\nab_n$ representing $\Pi_{n+1}$-conservativity operators.
+We introduce the system $\Rcn$ with modalities $\Diamond_n$ representing uniform reflection principles of arithmetical complexity $\Sigma_n$, and $\nab_n$ representing $\Pi_{n+1}$-conservati\-vi\-ty operators.
 We provide an adequate semantics of $\Rcn$ in terms of the semilattice $\fG_\EA$ of (numerated) arithmetical r.e.\ theories extending elementary arithmetic $\EA$.
 Further, we introduce transfinite iterations of monotone semi-idempotent operators along elementary well-orderings, somewhat generalizing the notion of a Turing--Feferman recursive progression of axiomatic systems but mainly following the same development as in \cite{Bek06}.
-Our first result shows that $\Rcn$ can express $\ga$-iterations of modalities $\Diamond_n$, for each $n<\gw$ and ordinals $\ga<\ge_0$.
-This result requires some arithmetical prerequisites and is postponed until the Appendix.
-A variable-free strictly positive logic where such iterations are explicitly present in the language has been introduced by Joosten and Reyes \cite{JooRey16} which is, thereby, contained in $\Rcn$.
+Our first result shows that $\ga$-iterations of modalities $\Diamond_n$, for each $n<\gw$ and ordinals $\ga<\ge_0$, are expressible in the algebra $\fG_\EA$.
+A variable-free strictly positive logic where such iterations are explicitly present in the language has been introduced by Hermo Reyes and Joosten \cite{JooRey16} which is, thereby, contained in $\Rcn$.
+However, possible generalisations of their system to larger ordinal notation systems would be out of scope of $\Rcn$.\footnote{In the latest version of their paper Hermo Reyes and Joosten did, in fact, exted their setup to arbitrary ordinal notation systems.}

 Then we turn to a purely syntactic study of the variable-free fragment of the system $\Rcn$ and provide unique normal forms for its formulas.
 A corollary is that the variable-free fragment of $\Rcn$ is decidable and arithmetically complete.